 - Ricotta – full fat ricotta cheese, well drained.

-- Parmesan cheese – freshly grated Parmesan cheese for the filling.
+- Parmesan cheese - freshly grated Parmigiano Reggiano or Grana Padano for the filling.
 Can be substituted with Pecorino.

 - Peperoncino, garlic (optional) – used for cooking spinach.